 Getting Charged with DWI While Parked

-Law enforcement ran our client’s license plate and found that our client’s vehicle was not registered at the address where they had parked.
+Greensboro law enforcement ran our client’s license plate and found that our client’s vehicle was not registered at the address where they had parked.
 Law enforcement then shined a spotlight on our client’s vehicle and pulled in to the driveway blocking them in.
 At this time, law enforcement approached our client and smelled alcohol.

 So, they began an investigation for driving while impaired and started asking questions.
 A passenger in the vehicle blurted out that our client had “more than a few drinks” that evening.
 Then, the client was asked to do field sobriety testing and was ultimately charged with DWI.